Encounters on the sand…

 Geographic distribution.
 Mediterranean Sea, East Atlantic Ocean from Portugal to South Africa.

-The wide-eyed flounder is a flat fish that usually follows other fishes, trying to benefit from their foraging activities.
-Its food consists of benthic small fishes, worms, crustaceans, mollusks and sea urchins, i.e., preys notably dislodged by fishes like the striped red mullet (see pictures below), the weever fishes and the striped seabream.
+The wide-eyed flounder is a flat fish that uses to follow other fish, trying to benefit from their foraging activities.
+Its food consists of benthic small fish, worms, crustaceans, mollusks and sea urchins, i.e., preys notably dislodged by fishes like the striped red mullet (see pictures below), the weever fishes and the striped seabream.

-A few words about flatfishes… Flatfishes are for sure bizarre animals!
+A few words about flatfish… Flatfish are for sure bizarre animals!
 They are laterally compressed and asymmetrical, with one side (left or right) facing the seafloor and the other one, the water column.
 Both eyes are thus on the upper flank.
 This asymmetric morphology is acquired during the metamorphosis of the juvenile when one eye migrates next to the other one across the top of the head.
-Eyes are either on the right or on the left body side; accordingly, the flatfishes are said right-eyed (dextral) or left-eyed (sinistral).
+Eyes are either on the right or on the left body side; accordingly, the flatfish are said right-eyed (dextral) or left-eyed (sinistral).
 This is often a species feature, but not always.

 The wide-eyed flounder is a sinistral flatfish (both eyes on the left side; the right side facing thus the sea bottom).
 The eyes are rounded, large and prominent with one eye more frontal, next to the mouth.